 statistics on workflow (people with large number of approval requests outstanding)

+summary of Exit questionnaires and reason for leaving

+examples of other statutory and key operational MI reports that may be required are outlined in Appendix D.2 and D.3.
+Suppliers should factor the development of an additional (30) reports/dasboards, of which (10) are high, (10) medium and (10) low complexity.

-summary of Exit questionnaires and reason for leaving(M) The Corporate Services Solution shall export reported information to MS Excel.
+(M) The Corporate Services Solution shall export reported information to MS Excel.

 Strategic Reports to be developed